davidfrantz/force/docs/source/setup/install.rst

 * Local build

-  If you wish to build a Docker image instead of using the prebuilt version you can do it with the following steps from the `docker` folder:
+  If you wish to build a Docker image instead of using the prebuilt version you can do it with the following steps from the root folder:

   ``docker build -t my-force .``

   After that, you can use your newly built Docker image like this:

   ``docker run my-force force``

+For more details visit the Readme in the `docker` subfolder.